The Lang family

 Mary Dunmore.
 Andrew, George and William Lang.
 Emily Caswell.

-George Lang, son of Mary Dunmore and William Lang, arrived in New South Wales in 1821 at the age of 20 and was granted 1,000 acres of land by Governor Macquarie.
-Some time later he took up his grant, measured at 1,050 acres after survey, on the Paterson River immediately south of William Evans block "Belle Vue" and across the river from John Galt Smith's block "Woodville".
+George Lang, son of Mary Dunmore and William Lang, arrived in New South Wales in 1821 at the age of 20 and was granted 400 acres of land by Governor Macquarie.
+His grant was later increased to 1,000 acres and it was measured at 1,050 acres after survey.
+It was on the Paterson River immediately south of William Evans block "Belle Vue" and across the river from John Galt Smith's block "Woodville".
 George Lang named his grant Dunmore after his mother's maiden name.

 In 1823 George's parents William and Mary arrived in New South Wales along with George's brother Andrew and sister Isabella.
 Another brother, John Dunmore Lang, who would become a well known colonial cleric, politician and historian, had arrived in the colony a few months earlier.